Exact and approximate inference in graphical models: variable elimination and beyond: Heuristics and approximations for inference

-It has been established by \cite{YFW05} that the fixed points of LBP (when they exist, convergence is still not well understood, see \cite{W00} and \cite{MK07}) are stationary points of the problem of minimizing the Bethe free energy, or equivalently $KL(q||p)$ with $q$ in the class $\mathcal{Q}^{Bethe}$ of distributions.
+\citet{YFW05} established that the fixed points of LBP (when they exist, convergence is still not well understood, see \citealt{W00} and \citealt{MK07}) are stationary points of the problem of minimising the Bethe free energy, or equivalently $KL(q||p)$ with $q$ in the class $\mathcal{Q}^{Bethe}$ of distributions.

-Furthermore \cite{YFW05} showed that for any class of distributions $\mathcal{Q}$ corresponding to a particular CVM method, it is possible to define a generalized BP algorithm whose fixed points are stationary points of the problem of minimizing $KL(q||p)$ in $\mathcal{Q}$.
+Furthermore, \citet{YFW05} showed that for any class of distributions $\mathcal{Q}$ corresponding to a particular CVM method, it is possible to define a generalised BP algorithm whose fixed points are stationary points of the problem of minimising $KL(q||p)$ in $\mathcal{Q}$.

-The drawback of the LBP algorithm and its extensions ~\citep{YFW05} it that they are not associated with any theoretical bound on the error made on the marginals approximations.
-Nevertheless, this algorithm is increasingly used for inference in graphical models for its good behavior in practice ~\citep{MKW99}.
-It is implemented in several pieces of software for inference in graphical models like libDAI~\citep{libDAI} or OpenGM2~\citep{opengm2}.
+The drawback of the LBP algorithm and its extensions~\citep{YFW05} is that they are not associated with any theoretical bound on the error made on the marginals approximations.
+Nevertheless, LBP is increasingly used for inference in graphical models for its good behaviour in practice ~\citep{MKW99}.
+It is implemented in software packages for inference in graphical models like libDAI~\citep{libDAI} or OpenGM2~\citep{opengm2}.